Consult this checklist to ensure you’re following best practices before going live.

 You haven’t changed the default ranking formula unless necessary

-In most cases (99%), you should use the default ranking formula.
+Unless you have explicit reasons not to, you should use the default ranking formula.
 It’s usually best to set it back to its default before going live.

 You haven’t changed Algolia’s engine defaults unless necessary